durian0515/de-tictactoe/README.md

-# tictactoe-poc
+# de-tictactoe
-A demo of tic-tac-toe game for PoC test.
+A demo of tic-tac-toe game powered by Ethereum Network.